Eppo-exp/eppo-docs/docs/experiment-analysis/diagnostics.md

 Eppo can also detect when the observed split of traffic across variations within one or more dimensions did not match the expected split.
 We will highlight the top dimensions where we an imbalance occurring so that you can investigate further.

 ![Example diagnostic for dimensional assignment imbalance when country is Australia or India](/img/experiments/diagnostics/diagnostics_imbalance_dimensional.png)

+### Mixed assignments diagnostic
+Eppo checks if subjects have been exposed to more than one variant and will notify based on the percentage detected.
+Note that subjects seen in multiple variants will be removed from Eppo analysis.

+- Pass - 0-10% mixed assignments detected
+- Warn - 10-60% mixed assignments detected
+- Fail - 60-100% mixed assignments detected

 ## Metric diagnostics